 Beyond the entrance are several large rooms with weirdly-shaped walls and ceilings, luridly lit by high-powered electric lights.
-High on one pillar, someone has carved a face that looks somewhat like a tribute to Atatürk.
+Karain Cave is spooky, but fascinating.

-—Temperatures in the cave remained moderate in the heat of summer and the chill of winter (as the Antalya region has a moderate climate); and winters here are mild.
+—Temperatures in the cave remained moderate in the heat of summer and the chill of winter (as the Antalya region has a moderate climate), and winters here are mild.

-—Much of the time they would have lived outdoors, using the cave for storage, protection from rain, and sanctuary in time of attack.
+—Much of the time they would have lived outdoors, using the cave for storage, protection from rain, and sanctuary in a time of attack.

 —The cave’s location high on the steep mountainside is excellent for defense: some enemies would simply not have noticed it, and others could be sent rolling down the jagged limestone face fairly easily.